anelisynagano/context-api/README.md

 8. access the state on `User.js` with `useContext()`

 9. don't forget to destructure the `useContext` object that will receive `UserContext` as an argument.

+10. render 'user is online' if the state is `true` or 'user is offline' if the state is `false`

+11. on `UserContext.js` create a method `handleClick` that will change the state of `isUserOnline` from true to false and vice-versa

+12. pass this method to the context value

+13. access `handleClick` from `User.js`, that will toggle the user status on a click of a button.